-They call it “the land of the free”, but just how free are you in the United States?
-When police in the USSA aren’t tasing fathers saving their kids from burning buildings, they’re shooting into vehicles with emotionally unstable drivers.
+They call it “The Land of the Free”, but just how free are you in the United States?
+When police in the USA aren’t tasing fathers saving their kids from burning buildings, they’re shooting into vehicles with emotionally unstable drivers.

 5. Russia – 475 per 100,000

 More than 681,600 prisoners fill the cells in Russia, and it should come as no surprise.
-The country’s prison authority, the “Federal Service for the Implementation of Punishment”, sounds exactly like something a statist would dream up.
+The country’s prison authority — the “Federal Service for the Implementation of Punishment” — sounds exactly like something a statist would dream up.
 Of those prisoners, about four percent are foreigners, but fewer than one percent are under 18.
-Interestingly enough, Russia’s prisons are not overcrowded on the whole – occupancy levels are barely 80%.
+Interestingly enough, Russia’s prisons are not overcrowded on the whole as occupancy levels are barely 80%.
 While Russia remains a high incarceration country, it looks pretty good compared to others on this list.

 4. Belize – 476 per 100,000

 Anyone who’s been to Belize City can attest to the fact that there may be a decent prison population in Belize.
-As a small central American country, Belize only incarcerates about 1,560 people, though – hardly an epidemic.
+However, as a small Central American country, Belize only incarcerates about 1,560 people, — hardly an epidemic.
 The challenging part about Belize is that more than one-third of those prisoners are awaiting trail and have yet to be convicted.
-Belize’s prison population has been pretty much stable for the last ten years, indicating less of a police state and more of a place with pockets of high crime.
+Belize’s prison population has been pretty stable for the last ten years, indicating less of a police state and more of a place with pockets of high crime.

 3. Rwanda – 492 per 100,000